Jamuna Bridge: Political history

 In 1949, Abdul Hamid Khan Bhashani first raised the demand for the construction of the Jamuna Bridge at the political level.
 During the 1954 provincial elections in East Pakistan, the construction of this bridge was included in the 21-point election manifesto of the United Front.
 On 6 January 1964, Mohammad Saifur Rahman, a member of parliament elected from Rangpur, raised a question in the provincial council asking whether the government had any intention of building a bridge over the Jamuna River.
 On 11 July 1966, Shamsul Haque, another member of the same council from Rangpur, presented a proposal for the construction of this bridge and it was unanimously accepted.
 In 1969, a UK-based firm called Freeman Fox and Partners conducted a preliminary feasibility study of the bridge.
 They recommended the construction of a rail-cum-road bridge near Sirajganj at an estimated cost of US$175 million.
 This study was preliminary in nature and they recommended conducting a detailed study.
 On the other hand, in his address to the nation on radio and television on the eve of the general elections in Pakistan in 1970, Awami League leader Sheikh Mujibur Rahman mentioned the construction of the Jamuna Bridge as his party's election promise.

 After 1971 independence, the Awami League government announced the construction of a bridge over the Jamuna River in 1972 and allocated funds for it in the budget for 1972–73.

 Naming

 In 1994, then prime minister Khaleda Zia laid foundation stone.
-After the bridge was inaugurated in 1998, its initial name was Jamuna Multipurpose Bridge.
-The bridge was renamed Bangabandhu Bridge after the Bangabandhu Sheikh Mujibur Rahman.
-In a notification issued by the Bridges Division on February 26, 2025, the name of Bangabandhu Bridge was changed to Jamuna Bridge.
+After the bridge was inaugurated by then prime minister Sheikh Hasina in 1998, its initial name was Bangabandhu Bridge after Sheikh Mujibur Rahman, the founding leader of Bangladesh.
+On February 26, 2025, the name of Bangabandhu Bridge was changed to the Jamuna Bridge.